shinnosukeono/shinnosukeono.github.io/content/post/have-you-met-julia-yet/index.md

 `@btime` provides a similar output to `timeit`, but it also includes the amount of memory used and number of memory allocations in the function.
 Useful information for improving any function, however, it is returning the minimum execution time instead of the mean or median.
-A more '*full-fat*' option of `@benchmark` can also be used to get these and some additional information.
+A more '*full-fat*' option of `@benchmark` can also be used to get these metrics and other additional information.

 ```julia
 julia> @btime nrm = normalize_by_row($vec_1);